 … the designer [is] one who converts indeterminate situations to determinate ones.
 Beginning with situations that are at least in part uncertain, ill defined, complex, and incoherent …, designers construct and impose a coherence of their own.Donald A. Schön, 1990, Educating the Reflective Practitioner, p.
 42

 I believe that excellent work, whether practice-oriented or academic, requires disciplined engagement with theory: framing commitments, process steps, evaluative criteria, and so forth.
-At the same time, excellent work cannot be planned out fully, in detail.
-Great work unfolds, in steps, where each new step is responsive to the prior ones.
-Designers are in conversation with all of the steps (the big picture) and with each step (the details).
+At the same time, excellent work cannot be planned out, in full detail.
+Great work unfolds, in steps, where each new step both anticipatory of the future and responsive to prior steps.
+Designers are in conversation with all of the steps (the big picture) and with each particular step (the details).

 How, therefore, do theory and practice go hand-in-hand?
 Donald Donald Schön answers this question by developing an epistemology of practice (3).
 In all of my scholarly work, I seek to draw on his ideas of reflective practice, and develop my skills.

 In two decades of teaching, in many regards I have succeeded, even if I frequently fall short.
 That’s how it goes.
-Each step forward leads to new opportunities.
+Each step forward leads to new opportunities to do better.